FOGO and compost

 The Green Waste service collected over 700 full trucks of green waste every year.
 The introduction of FOGO has the potential to capture up to 4,000 tonnes of organic material and turn it into valuable compost rather than sending it into landfill.

 When will my FOGO bin be collected?

-Every fortnight on the opposite week to recycling.
+Every fortnight on the opposite week to recycling (or every week if you opted in for the weekly collection service).
 If you already have a green bin for garden organics, continue to put your bin out on the same day as per your usual schedule.
 Kerbside waste and recycling services will remain unchanged.

 Can I use bin liners?

 To reduce the risk of contamination, it is preferred that FOGO users put their scraps in loose.
 All FOGO service recipients received a kitchen caddy to put their food scraps in which can then be transferred directly into the 240L FOGO wheelie bin when full or ready for collection.
 Plastic bin liners contaminate loads.
 Residents can use a piece of paper towel to line their kitchen caddy or can fold a purpose made liner from newspaper.
 Find Instructions for a DIY newspaper liner here(PDF, 124KB).
 It is strongly preferred that residents opt for no or paper liners, however if a certified compostable bioplastic liner must be used then it must be certified under one of the following certifications: AS 5810, AS 4736, ASTM D6400, and EN13432.